gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 </script>
 ```

-attributes only work in the vertex shader do we need to
+attributes only work in the vertex shader so we need to
 get the color from an attribute in the vertex shader
-and pass it to the fragment shader.
+and pass it to the fragment shader via a varying.

-Next we need to look up the locations of these attributes
+Next we need to look up the locations of these attributes.

 ```js
 const program = webglUtils.createProgramFromScripts(